Murder of Trisa Thornley: Trial of Aubrey Dennis Adams Jr.

 On March 17, 1978, 20-year-old Aubrey Adams Jr. was charged with the murder of Trisa Thornley.

 On August 30, 1978, the trial date of Adams was scheduled for October 9, 1978.
 That same month, the trial of Adams was relocated to Lake County due to the publicity surrounding the case in Marion County.

-On October 20, 1978, Adams was found guilty of first-degree murder by the jury after it spend 90 minutes to decide on the verdict.
+On October 20, 1978, Adams was found guilty of first-degree murder by the jury after it spent 90 minutes to decide on the verdict.

 On October 27, 1978, the jury recommended the death penalty for Adams.
 A formal sentencing hearing was set for January 16, 1979.

 On January 16, 1979, Adams was sentenced to death via the electric chair by Circuit Judge William F. Edwards.

 Appeals

 On February 11, 1982, the Florida Supreme Court dismissed Adams's direct appeal against his death sentence.

 On October 4, 1982, the U.S. Supreme Court turned down Adam's appeal against his death sentence.

 On August 20, 1984, Florida Governor Bob Graham signed a death warrant for Adams, scheduling him to be executed on September 19, 1984.
 An appeal to the Florida Supreme Court was denied on September 11, 1984, but the execution was eventually delayed due to legal reasons.

-On June 17, 1985, the 11th Circuit Court of Appeals turned down Adams's appeal.
+On June 17, 1985, the 11th Circuit Court of Appeals turned down Adams' appeal.

-On February 5, 1986, Adams's second death warrant was signed, scheduling his execution date as March 4, 1986.
+On February 5, 1986, Adams' second death warrant was signed, scheduling his execution date as March 4, 1986.
 Coincidentally, Ted Bundy, one of the United States' most notorious serial killers, was scheduled to be executed on the same date as Adams.
 However, the execution date for Bundy was postponed, and Bundy was eventually put to death by the electric chair on January 24, 1989.

 On January 13, 1986, the U.S. Supreme Court rejected Adam's appeal.

-On February 28, 1986, the U.S. Supreme Court refused to stay Adams's execution and dismissed his appeal.
-Subsequently, just 13 hours before the death sentence was due to be carried out, Adams's execution date was again delayed, after the U.S. Supreme Court granted a stay of execution pending another appeal.
+On February 28, 1986, the U.S. Supreme Court refused to stay Adams' execution and dismissed his appeal.
+Subsequently, just 13 hours before the death sentence was due to be carried out, Adams' execution date was again delayed, after the U.S. Supreme Court granted a stay of execution pending another appeal.

-On March 7, 1986, U.S. District Judge John H. Moore II denied Adams's appeal.
+On March 7, 1986, U.S. District Judge John H. Moore II denied Adams' appeal.
 On March 30, 1986, the U.S. Supreme Court vacated the stay order, paving way for another potential execution date to be set for Adams.

-On November 14, 1986, the 11th Circuit Court of Appeals allowed Adams's appeal and remitted his case back to the lower courts for re-sentencing.
+On November 14, 1986, the 11th Circuit Court of Appeals allowed Adams' appeal and remitted his case back to the lower courts for re-sentencing.

 On March 7, 1988, the 11th Circuit Court of Appeals agreed to reconsider reinstating the death sentence of Adams.

-On February 28, 1989, the U.S. Supreme Court restored Adam's death sentence.
+On February 28, 1989, the U.S. Supreme Court restored Adams' death sentence.